-- (A) Renewal application on a form provided by the Department; and - (B) Renewal fee as described in Chapter 22 of this regulation.
+- (A) Renewal application on a form provided by the Department; and - (B) Renewal fee as described in Chapter 22 of this regulation-; and - (C) A completed disclosure statement pursuant to APC&EC Reg.
+8.204 on a form provided by the Department.